the-can-of-soup/pm_threads/docs/Reference.md

 [^7]: In practice, this should only be returned during a [predicate step](#this-is-a-predicate-step---boolean) of a non-edge-activated hat block.

 [^8]: The current thread may become [orphaned](#thread-is-orphaned---boolean), in which case it is still considered [alive](#thread-is-alive---boolean), but it is not in the [threads array](#threads---arraythread) (by the definition of "orphaned").

+[^9]: Due to technical limitations[^10], during [predicate steps](#this-is-a-predicate-step---boolean), if the [current thread](#active-thread---thread) is [orphaned](#thread-is-orphaned---boolean), it is considered dead even though it should be considered alive (as it is not finished running).

+[^10]: Specifically, `sequencer.activeThread` is `null` during [predicate steps](#this-is-a-predicate-step---boolean).
+This means that in blocks that need to check if a thread is [alive](#thread-is-alive---boolean), when checking if the thread in question is the [current thread](#active-thread---thread), that will always be `false`, because there is no way of knowing what the current thread is.
+This could be resolved by passing the `thread` compiled global as an argument to all relevant functions, but I choose not to do that as then certain functions like `toJSON` that need to check if a thread is alive but do not have access to the `thread` compiled global would not work or show a slightly inaccurate result.